-10 Best beehiiv Alternatives in 2024
+6 Best beehiiv Alternatives in 2026

 beehiiv alternatives

-I’ve spent 20+ hours signing up for trials and reading through every customer review from the past year for these 10 beehiiv alternatives.
+I’ve spent 20+ hours signing up for trials and reading through every customer review from the past year for these 6 beehiiv alternatives.
 I’ve categorized each alternative based on what I think it’s best at.

 If you’re looking to save some money, I also created charts to show you how these alternatives’ pricing compares to beehiiv’s pricing.

-Best for Large Email Lists: BigMailer
+1. Best for Large Email Lists: BigMailer

-If you’re a former beehiiv customer who outgrew their free plan OR you have a large email list, BigMailer is an alternative that could save you hundreds of dollars every month.
+If you’re a former beehiiv customer who outgrew their free plan, OR you have a large email list, BigMailer is an alternative that could save you hundreds of dollars every month.

 BigMailer’s customers rave about the top-notch customer service (available 7 days/week from 8 am – 8 pm EST).
 Just read through online reviews if you don’t believe me.
 Customers like that the support is very responsive and helpful, typically responding within minutes during business hours.